diequies/100daysofdata/README.md

 ---

+### **Day 61 of #100DaysOfData Challenge**

+Today was a productive day, I had a lot of time to spend and I could progress with the new course, the book and also thinking in the new task for **Omdena**.
+We are almost finished, so everyone is trying to finalize their tasks.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I just explained a couple of ideas of how to demo our models.
+I did not have a huge interest from the other people, it is actually a lower priority, but I will prepare some databases to be able to explain the idea better.
+2. **Course**: [Python Programming datacamp Skill Track](https://learn.datacamp.com/skill-tracks/python-programming?version=2).
+Today I completed the course I started yesterday, *Writing efficient python code*, and also the next one, *Writing efficient code with Pandas*.
+They were not exactly what I was looking for, but they have been very helpful.
+Now I understand how to use quite common Python functions to have faster and more efficient code, also with *pandas*.
+I need to put in practice what I learnt, otherwise I will forget it.
+3. **Book**: [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/).
+The part I read today was all about Date and Time functions and data types.
+It explains how base *Python* handles it with some limitations on efficiency, *NumPy* also do but with some limitations in functionalities and finally *Pandas* combines the best of both sides.
+I need to make a time series project to put in practice all these functions.
+4. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today I finished the *K Nearest Neighbors (KNN)* algorithm module.
+It is interesting because it is very simple and easy to understand, it would be perfect to explain results to people out of the field.
+Although it has many limitations in terms of performance, mainly if we want to apply to regression or in classification problems with high dimensionality.
+The next module is *Support Vector Machines (SVM)*, which is quite interesting but also more complicated and intense in maths.

+---

 ### **Day 60 of #100DaysOfData Challenge**

 Today I started a skill track in datacamp, *Python Programming*, I definitely want to improve my coding skills a part from Data Science skills.
 Also could manage to spend some time in my **Omdena** project and with the Python book.